seasonedfish/blog/_posts/2022-05-24-a-new-data-model-for-pokesummary.md

 I also had the controller, `__main__.py`.
 I just needed a model for Pokémon stats.
-Creating this model would explicitly define which attributes were available, and writing a new module to read the data into it would satisfy the single responsibility principle.
+Creating this model would explicitly define which attributes were available, and separating out the logic that read data into it from the controller would satisfy the single responsibility principle.

 ## Data Classes